12 million tonnes of plastic end up in the ocean every year and only 9% of all plastic ever produced has been recycled (Friendsoftheearth.uk).

-Here's a list of 10 items you can replace with plastic-free alternatives so that you can win your own fight against plastic:
+Here's the list of 10 steps you can take to you can win your own fight against plastic and do your bit to preserve the planet this summer:

-How many times do you reach for a straw?
-Only when you're out at a bar?
-When you have a smoothie?
 Plastic straws are made from polypropylene and polystyrene which means that, unless they are recycled, they take hundreds of years to decompose.
-That plastic straw you take with your drink, will be on the planet for longer than you! 😐

 Such is the extent of the problem that Scotland has recently announced plans to become the first country in the UK to ban plastic cotton bud production.
 Some brands like Johnson & Johnson have already stopped producing buds with plastic handles.